flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsMultipleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}

+### Custom grouping columns

+Use the `groupingColDef` prop to customize the rendering of the grouping column.
+You can override any property of the `GridColDef` interface except the `field` and the properties related to the edition.

+If you want to apply your overrides to every grouping column, use the object format of `groupingColDef`:

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsCustomGroupingColDefObject.js", "bg": "inline", "defaultCodeOpen": false}}

+If you want to only override properties of certain grouping columns or to apply different overrides based on the current grouping criteria, use the callback format of `groupingColDef`.
+It will be called for each grouping column with the list of the columns used to build it:

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsCustomGroupingColDefCallback.js", "bg": "inline", "defaultCodeOpen": false}}

-#### Show values for the leaf
+#### Show values for the leaves

-By default, the leaf nodes don't render anything for their grouping cell.
+By default, the leaves nodes don't render anything for their grouping cell.

 If you want to display some value, you can provide a `leafField` property to the `groupingColDef`.